Skip to content

 field: auth.token

-In this test, the response section checks that the response status code equals 200.
-If this is true, then it creates a new variable named token with the value contained in the auth.token node of the response JSON.
+In this test, the response section checks that the returned status code equals 200.
+If this is true, then it creates a new variable named token with the value contained in the auth.token field of the response body.

 If the response JSON looks like this: